Universumgames/expoll_server/API.md

 -   `401` (Unauthorized) LoginKey is invalid
 -   `406` (Not acceptable) Vote is not acceptable / user already exists (mail or username)
 -   `409` (Conflict) wrong parameter type
+-   `413` (Payload too large) maximum number of polls created by the user is exceeded

 ## Login Method